 The Masjed-e Shah Mosque, also known as the Great Abbasi Mosque, is located in the Naghsh e Jahan square.
 It is elegant and iconic and by far the largest building in the square.
-The masterpiece tile-work of the front door offers plenty of opportunities for stunning photos.
-Stroll through different parts of this beautiful mosque and enjoy one by one tiles.
+The masterpiece tilework of the front door offers plenty of opportunities for stunning photos.
+Stroll through different parts of this beautiful mosque and enjoy the one-by-one tile.
 Do not disturb those who pray, but you will have an incredible viewpoint to admire the iconic blue tiling and the overwhelming stature of the Masjed-e Shah Mosque.

 Jolfa is the Armenian district south of Isfahan.